My Pursuit of a Sabbatical-Based Business

 Your business becomes the natural documentation of your life:

-That month off becomes content about intentional living
+That sabbatical you took becomes content about intentional living

 Your spiritual practice infuses depth into everything you create

-Your healed relationship with yourself make you a better coach
+Your healed relationship with yourself makes you a better coach

-Your rest becomes the radical modeling others desperately need
+Your restful approach becomes the radical modeling others desperately need

 The Sabbatical-Based Business Revolution:

-The journey can be just as beautiful, if not more so, than the destination
+The journey matters just as much as the destination

 Now that I’m coming out of this 2 year experiment, I can say that Dan Sullivan was right.
 Your business doesn’t need you to work harder.